WhatTheDickens/engl340-s24/index.md

 ## Who's teaching the course

  I'm Paul Schacht, Professor of English and [Director of the Center for Digital Learning](https://geneseo.edu/cdl) at SUNY Geneseo.
 I've taught here since 1985.
 I use he/him pronouns.
 I somehow can't quit X, where I'm [@WhatTheDickens](https://twitter.com/whatthedickens) and [@DigitalThoreau](https://twitter.com/digitalthoreau), but I rarely post there as either any longer.
 I can also be found on Mastodon ([WhatTheDickens@mastodon.online](https://mastodon.online/@whatthedickens), [DigitalThoreau@hcommons.social](https://hcommons.social/@digitalthoreau)) but am still settling in there.

+## Who the course is for

+ It's for *you*.
+But, you say, "I'm not very good with computers."
+Right.
+That's *why* this course is for you!
+You don't need any special computer skills to succeed in this course.
+The course will teach you everything you need to know.
+Some of the things we'll do together in the course may feel intimidating at first.
+Don't be afraid!
+It's really not as complicated as it looks.
+Approach this course with a [growth mindset](https://www.psychologytoday.com/us/basics/growth-mindset), come to class, do the work (which isn't that hard&mdash;really!), *ask questions when you have them and seek help when you get stuck* (remember, *there is no such thing as a dumb question, and everyone gets stuck*), and by the end of the semester you probably won't feel "not very good with computers" any more.
+(Interested in the neuroscience behind growth mindset?
+See [this article](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5836039/) on the website of the National Institutes of Health.)
+Of course, if you already feel confident with computers, this course is for *you*, too.
+If you follow the advice just offered, you're sure to learn all kinds of things you don't already know.

 ## When we'll meet